Lemuel-Noah-Fernandez/MTRX2700-assignment1/README.md

 After an individual character is changed, the result is stored in the `output_string` variable and both this variable and `input_string` are incremented to receive and manipulate the next character.
 Eventually, the end of a string will be reached.
 This is recognised as the `null` term character with ascii value 0 will be loaded into the index register.
 Once this is character is detected, the program wil finish.

+### Testing
+Testing for this module mainly had to do with the data section of the debugger.
+In this section, all variables that have been initialised are present and change in realtime as the code is stepped through.
+After every function was finalised, the debugger would step through to ensure everything was working as intended.

 ### Digital Input and Output (Ex.
 2)
 This module predominantly deals with outputting values to the 7 segment display, and using the push buttons inputs to generate interrupts.
 In the Exercise-2 CodeWarrior project, the variable `to_display` should be set to the desired two-digit hexadecimal output for the 7 segment display.
 Each digit is indexed to an array in the `convert` function, which is used to find the corresponding 7-segment output code using the `get_output_code` function.
 The two output codes are stored in `output_code`, which is output the the display using the `output7seg` function.